Productivity hacks - 12 min read

 What flies but has no wings?
 Yes, it’s that thing you never seem to have enough of – time.
 With so much to do and not enough hours in the day, staying on top of your workload can seem impossible.
 That’s where time blocking comes in.
-Like a roadmap for your day, time blocking provides a clear path to completing your tasks and achieving your goals.
+Like a road map for your day, time blocking provides a clear path to completing your tasks and achieving your goals.
 But how do you apply it?
 And is it the right method for you and your team?
 Read on to find out – and start using it today.

 According to a UK-based study, office workers spend just under 3 hours per day working productively.
 From procrastination and distractions to mental-block resulting from workload-related stress, there are plenty of reasons you and your team might end up in a productivity black hole.
 It’s no wonder that there are over 1.5 thousand monthly Google searches for “time management techniques”.
 In this post, we’re honing in on one: time blocking.
-You’ll discover:

 Time blocking is a technique which involves scheduling blocks of time for your tasks throughout the day.
 Blocking time in your calendar for your to-dos helps you give your workday structure, making it easier to focus and get things done.
 It also encourages you to prioritize your tasks.
 For example, you might decide to carve out two hours on Monday morning to prepare for an important presentation on Tuesday.
 You will give this your full attention and deal with Slack messages, admin tasks, and everything else later.
 By fully committing to the task at hand – and doing it in good time – you give yourself the best chance of achieving great results.